fluxcd/cues/generators/tenants/README.md

 The tenant abstraction is intended to help cluster admins define tenants with CUE.
 It is an alternative to the procedure described in [fluxcd/flux2-multi-tenancy](https://github.com/fluxcd/flux2-multi-tenancy#onboard-new-tenants).

-In the `env.common.cue` file you can find an example of how to define Flux tenants:
+In the `env.common.cue` you define a common base for your tenants:

 ```cue
 #DevTeam: tenant.#Tenant & {